Movies can be recorded in live view.

 To take photos in movie mode (either in live view or during movie recording), select Take photos for Custom Setting g1 (Custom control assignment) > Shutter-release button (0 Custom Control Assignment).
 Photos with an aspect ratio of 16 : 9 can then be taken at any time by pressing the shutter-release button all the way down.
 If movie recording is in progress, recording will end and the footage recorded to that point will be saved.

-Except at a frame size of 3840 × 2160 (0 Frame Size, Frame Rate, and Movie Quality), photographs are recorded in the format selected for Image quality in the photo shooting menu (0 Image Quality); photos taken at a frame size of 3840 × 2160 are recorded at an image quality of JPEG fine .
+Photographs are recorded in the format selected for Image quality in the photo shooting menu (0 Image Quality).
 For information on image size, see “Image Size” (0 Image Size).
 Note that the exposure for photographs cannot be previewed when the live view selector is rotated to 1; mode P, S, or A is recommended but accurate results can be achieved in mode M by previewing exposure with the live view selector rotated to C.

 |Image area||Image size||Size (pixels)|